zircon-tech/cloud-ops-docs/docs/automate-controls-deployment-and-manage-them-using.md

 ### 1. Controls Implementation and Central Management Through Code

-We implement centralized control management through AWS CloudFormation templates, AWS CDK constructs, and Terraform modules that codify compliance requirements as executable infrastructure definitions.
-All controls are version-controlled in Git repositories with automated CI/CD pipelines for deployment and testing.
+We have methodology and experience to implement centralized control management through AWS CloudFormation templates, AWS CDK constructs, and Terraform modules that codify compliance requirements as executable infrastructure definitions.
+Controls can be version-controlled in Git repositories with automated CI/CD pipelines for deployment and testing.

-Our control deployment utilizes AWS CodePipeline with integrated compliance validation stages, AWS Config rule deployment, and Service Control Policy management through AWS Organizations.
-We implement policy-as-code workflows that ensure consistent application of compliance controls across all AWS accounts and regions.
+Our approach includes control deployment using AWS CodePipeline with integrated compliance validation stages, AWS Config rule deployment, and Service Control Policy management through AWS Organizations.
+We can implement policy-as-code workflows that ensure consistent application of compliance controls across all AWS accounts and regions.

-**Code Repository Structure:**
+**Code Repository Structure (Our Approach):**
-- Control definitions stored in version-controlled repositories
+- Control definitions can be stored in version-controlled repositories
 - Automated testing frameworks for control validation
 - Deployment orchestration through AWS CodePipeline
 - Integration with AWS Config, Security Hub, and Organizations

-**Central Management Implementation:**
+**Central Management Implementation (Our Methodology):**
-- AWS Config rules deployed as infrastructure code
+- AWS Config rules can be deployed as infrastructure code
-- Service Control Policies managed through AWS Organizations
+- Service Control Policies can be managed through AWS Organizations
-- IAM policies distributed centrally with automated updates
+- IAM policies can be distributed centrally with automated updates
-- Compliance validation integrated into deployment workflows
+- Compliance validation can be integrated into deployment workflows

-### 2. Proactive, Preventive, and Detective Controls Supported
+### 2. Proactive, Preventive, and Detective Controls We Can Implement

 #### Proactive Controls (Pre-Provisioning Validation)